 Doing isolation movements such as triceps kickbacks, concentration curls and leg extensions will do little or nothing to put muscle on you.
 You need to focus most of your attention on the big compound lifts if you want to get big.
 These include squats, deadlifts, bench press, bent-over rows, overhead press, chin-ups and parallel bar dips.
 These work the most total muscle when you perform them, and they also stimulate the highest levels of hormonal response, so doing them will pack muscle on you faster than anything else!

 Split Your Body Up Correctly

-When you are a bit more advanced however, you will be using heavier weights and training with a higher level of intensity, so you'll now make better progress by splitting your body up.
-However a basic upper/lower type split, training three or four times per week, will still yield better results for most people than the usual body part splits you see in most of the muscle mags.
+When you are a bit more advanced however, you will be using heavier weights and training with a higher level of intensity, so you'll now make better progress if you split your body up.
+However a basic upper/lower split routine, training three or four times per week, will still yield better results for most people than the usual body part splits you see in most of the muscle mags.

 So if you were using this approach training three times per week, you would simply alternate your two workouts (an upper body workout and a lower body workout), which would mean you would be training each body part every 4 or 5 days.
-Or if your recovery is good enough you could do both workouts twice per week.
+Or if you recover well enough you could do both workouts twice per week.
 Try both ways to see which works best for you.